chetandg123/cQubeTesting-2.0/Readme.txt

 	  [config]
-	  domain=   #Enter the url of the cqube application ex: https://<domainname>/ or http://<ip>:4200 username= #Enter the username for cQube login password= #Enter the password for cQube login
+	  domain=   #Enter the url of the cqube application ex: https://<domainname>/ or http://<ip>:4200 username= #Enter the username of report viewer
+	  password= #Enter the password of report viewer

 	  admin_domain=     #Enter the url of vpn based admin cQube url admin_username=   #Enter the username of admin